 03 of 05

 A difference between Zipcar and Car2Go is the type of car.
-Where Zipcar has cars of all shapes and sizes, Car2Go has a fleet of two-seater smart fortwo cars.
+Where Zipcar has cars of all shapes and sizes, Car2Go has a fleet of Mercedes-Benz GLAs.
 Another major difference is that Car2Go cars can be returned anywhere in the home area, not just to a home lot.
 Depending on what you need to use a car for, this could be high on the convenience factor!

 04 of 05

 Renters will find a wide variety of cars with a wide variety of prices, since car owners set the price.
-Rates can be as low as a few dollars per hour and $35 a day, or as high as $10 per hour and $70 per day.
+Rates can be as low as a few dollars per hour and $35 a day, or as high as $15 per hour and upwards of $70 per day (but you can also get some swanky cars via Turo).
 You can choose the best car for your needs at the price you can afford.
 You’ll pick up the car from the owner or from a specified location.
 You are responsible for replacing the gas you used either by paying the owner or refueling.
 Insurance is included with the rental.

 Alternately, if you’re interested in making extra money and helping others out, you can rent your car out via Turo.
 You can approve who takes your car and for how long, as well as check the license of the person driving before they take your car.
 You also set the price renters must pay.
 The company handles billing and insurance coverage for you.
 Members can make several thousand a year renting their car out when they’re not using it.
 According to Turo's website, what you'll make is determined by the value of your car.Continue to 5 of 5 below.

 05 of 05

 ReachNow is a car sharing service with a fleet of BMW cars available for use.
 Perks of ReachNow include sporty cars, reimbursed fuel and parking charges, and a lower rate when you're parked.
 Additionally, the more you drive, the more you save.